 3. Partnerships, Mergers, and Acquisitions, Joint Ventures

 You can also expand your medical practice by joining forces with another physician group.
-While this can create more shared decision-making and possible management and staff issues to resolve, there can be clear advantages.
+This can create more shared decision-making and possible management and staff issues to resolve.
+However, there can be clear advantages.

 Successful co-operation can deliver: